zero-functional/zero-functional/README.md

     let it = f # create the next iterator in the loop setting it to the given parameter of the map function
 ```

-`zf_inline` is the actual macro that takes the created function name (here: map) and its parameters and a body with different sections as input.
+`zf_inline` is the actual macro that takes the created function name (here: `map`) and its parameters and a body with different sections as input.

-The sections are:
+The sections directly map to their counterparts in `ExtNimNode`:
 - `pre` prepare section: initialize variables and constants
 	- all variables that are used in other sections have to be defined here!
 - `init` variable initialization before the loop
-- `loop` the actual loop action (ext.node)
+- `loop` the actual loop action (maps to `ext.node`)
 - `delegate` delegate to other functions (like map, filter, etc.)
-- `end` added to end of the loop (ext.endLoop) - maybe not necessary
+- `endLoop` added to end of the loop
 - `final` after the loop section - e.g. to set the result

-The above map will be translated to:
+The above `map` definition will be translated to:
 ```nim
 proc inlineMap*(ext: ExtNimNode) {.compileTime.} =
   # do some parameter checks